Table of Contents

 Questions About Implementation of Any Solutions in Past

-The purpose of this category is to gather insight into the customer’s previous experiences with similar solutions or vendors.
+These questions are targeted to uncover the customer’s previous experiences with similar solutions or vendors.

-It helps you understand what worked and, more importantly, what didn’t.
+It will help you understand what worked and, more importantly, what didn’t.

 By exploring their past experiences, you gain a clearer understanding of their pain points, challenges, and what they value in a solution.